leizhangg/Data-Analysis-of-Climate-Change-Using-Python/README.md

 * What will be the impact in next years?

 **Objectives:**
 * A K-means clustering will be performed based on evidence variables (dependent variables) such as TMAX, TMIN, TAVG, SNOW and PRCP.
 Derived variables such as max, min and         average of these variables are calculated.
-Also, ‘Year Over Year Change’ variable defined as ‘max-min’ are calculated.
+Also, ‘Year Over Year Change’ variable defined as 2010-2019 average over 2000-2009 average.
-* Build multivariate regression model to understand the drivers of climate change
+* Build multivariate log log regression model to understand the drivers of climate change by clusters identified.

 **Table of Content**